rackerlabs/technical-blog/content/blog/2022/2022-06-28-migrate-data-from-mdf-file-to-ndf-file-in-same-file-group/index.md

 We need to change the size in smaller chunks

-Now our mdf was 2 TB, we moved 500 GB to ndf, hence 500 GB is reclaimable from mdf, which we just reclaimed using above query.
+Now our mdf was 2 TB, we moved 500 GB to ndf, hence 500 GB is reclaimable from mdf, which we just reclaimed using the above query.

-We can repeat this step multiple time to move the data between datafiles, manually stopping the operation in between according to our storage and then reclaim the space again.
+We can repeat this step multiple time to move the data between datafiles, manually stopping the operation in between according to our storage and then reclaiming the space again.

-One thing to note while using emptyfile on mdf that you won’t be able to fully empty the contents of the primary data file with file ID 1.
+**NOTE:** While using emptyfile on mdf that you won’t be able to fully empty the contents of the primary data file with file ID 1.
 In order to get the file ID number, run this script.

 {{< highlight sql >}}